OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-mvc-node.md

 sudo apt-get install npm
 ```

-3) To run the sample application, execute the following commands in the project.
+3) Run the tutorial with the following commands.
 They will install the NPM dependencies and will execute `server.js` server passing two arguments: "localhost:8443" as the URL where _openvidu-server_ will be listening and "MY_SECRET" as the secret share with it:

 ```bash
 cd openvidu-mvc-node